 We do not hold customer funds or securities.
 Transactions are sent to our customers’ clearing firms for execution, clearing and settlement of orders, with a minor amount of trades clearing through our self-clearing broker/dealer, Portfolio Brokerage Services, Inc. Our firm services retail and institutional customers and we do not engage in any private placements.

-Our firm headquarters is located in Chicago, IL and our firm has offices in Boston, MA; Denver, CO; Landis, NC; New York, NY; Raleigh, NC; Seattle, WA; Sunnyvale, CA and Trivandrum, India.
-We engage in order taking and entry in Boston, MA; Chicago, IL and Denver, CO.
+Our firm headquarters is located in Chicago, IL and our firm has offices in Addison, TX; Boston, MA; Denver, CO; Landis, NC; New York, NY; Raleigh, NC; Seattle, WA; Sunnyvale, CA; Trivandrum, India and Wellesley, MA.
+We engage in order taking and entry in Addison, TX; Boston, MA; Chicago, IL and Denver, CO.

 Alternative Physical Location(s) of Employees

 In the event of an SBD, we will move our staff from affected offices to the relevant predetermined workspace failover site.
-Employees may work from home using our web enabled systems to access customer account information and process account instructions.
+Employees may work from home using company issued laptops, secure VPN capabilities and our web enabled systems to access customer account information and process account instructions.
 If employees’ homes are unavailable in the case of an external SBD, employees will work from the relevant predefined failover site.

 Customers’ Access to Funds